African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 My ISO suggestions (to optimize image quality):

-1. Use lower rather than higher ISO settings whenever possible (ie, such that you are able to get sharp images based on the light and lens combination).
+1. Use lower rather than higher ISO settings whenever possible (ie, such that you are able to get sharp images based on the light and lens combination), but remember that lower ISO means slower shutter speed and this can lead to unsharp or blurry images, so practice in different lighting and with stationary and moving subjects to see what works.

-2. Expose to the right (to the right refers to the right side of an image's histogram).
-By this, I mean lean towards OVER-exposure without actually blowing out the important highlights completely (ie, making them go 100% white, with no edge detail at all).
+2. Expose to the right (to the right refers to the right side of an image’s histogram).
+This means you should lean towards OVER-exposure without actually blowing out the important highlights completely (ie, making them go 100% white, with no edge detail at all) rather than under-exposure.

-Here’s the reason: Digital camera sensors capture light in a linear fashion.
+Digital camera sensors capture light in a linear fashion.
 Our eyes do not.
-A scene with twice the number of photons reaching the camera's sensor appears twice as bright; with our human eyes, this scene appears brighter, but not nearly twice as bright.
+A scene with twice the number of photons reaching the camera’s sensor appears twice as bright; with our human eyes, this scene appears brighter, but not nearly twice as bright.
 If it did, we’d experience overload when we move from shade to bright sunlight.
-Thus, our eyes see light in a non-linear way... and this is what a gamma curve is intended to do... model human vision.
+Thus, our eyes see light in a non-linear way... (note this is what a gamma curve is intended to do - model human vision).

-Most DSLR’s use 12 bits (some now 14 bits) to encode the capture, producing 4,096 levels (2 to the 12th power) and effectively capture 6 stops of dynamic range.
+Most DSLR’s capture images using 12 bits (some now 14 bits) to encode the capture, producing 4,096 levels (2 to the 12th power) of tonality (from all black to pure white) and effectively capture 6 stops (like a f-stop on your camera) of dynamic range.
 With linear capture, this means that one-half of those levels (2,048) are devoted to the brightest stop, half the remainder (1,024) to the next brightest stop, half the remainder (512) to the next brightest stop and so on.
-The darkest stop, in the extreme shadows, is represented by only 64 levels.
-Thus, if you underexpose (to avoid blowing out highlights) you are wasting a lot of bits (image detail) that the camera can capture (as the most detailed info is in the brightest stop).
+In this scenario, the darkest stop, in the extreme shadows, is represented by only 64 levels or shades of dark grey.
+Thus, if you underexpose (to avoid blowing out highlights) you are wasting at least some of the image detail that the camera can capture (as the most detailed info is in the brightest stop).

 To further illustrate, if you underexpose by just one stop, you are essentially wasting 2,048 bits of data and capturing only 2,048 (instead of 4,096).
 You are stretching only 2,048 bits across the histogram instead of 4,096...
 Thus, less digital information is captured than would have been if you had used proper exposure and therefore image quality is decreased.

-3. ISO 400 is actually quite close to 200 in quality; so don’t be afraid to use it.
-I use ISO 400 quite often just to make sure I have the extra shutter speed (to get tack-sharp images).
-The slight increase in noise from 200 to 400 is usually nothing to worry about.
+3. ISO 800 is actually quite close to 100 in quality; so don’t be afraid to use it.
+On my Nikon D4 camera, I use ISO 800 quite often just to make sure I have the extra shutter speed (to get tack-sharp images).
+On this camera, the slight increase in noise from 100 to 800 is very minor.
+Note that these numbers may be lower depending on your camera, but the way to judge is to take the same image using different ISO’s and find out where image quality starts to become noticeably degraded.

-4. Use ISO 800 and above only when you really need the increased shutter speed, but expect a slight loss of color saturation and increased noise in large color blocks, such as skies.
-A properly exposed ISO 800 image is far better than an underexposed image at ISO 400.
-Underexposure at this ISO level will definitely introduce substantial noise in the shadows that you would not find at lower ISO’s.
+4. Use VERY HIGH ISO Only When You Really Need the Increased Shutter Speed, but expect a slight loss of color saturation and increased noise in large color blocks, such as skies.
+A properly exposed ISO 1600 image is far better than an underexposed image at ISO 400.
+Underexposure at very high ISO’s will definitely introduce substantial noise in the shadows that you would not find at lower ISO’s.

 Top